potassco/python-project-template/docs/reference/cli/index.md

 # CLI

-You can access all of fillname's features over the command-line interface (CLI).
+You can access all of fillname's features via the command-line interface (CLI).
-This page details all available features and how to use them.
+This page details the available commands and usage, while the --help option provides command documentation.

 ## CLI Specification